k-kaps/sudoku-solver/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 # Contact
-If you have any questions or feedback, please contact us at [email address].
+If you have any questions or feedback, please contact us at karan.kapoor@uwaterloo.ca

 Thank you for checking out our Image-based Sudoku Solver!